soobinrho/soobinrho/README.md

 # Life Goals

-Master the method of loci with the help of Joshua Foer's book *Moonwalking with Einstein*; be able to remember whatever I want to remember, such as memories with my best friends or course materials.
+Master the method of loci with the help of Joshua Foer's book
+*Moonwalking with Einstein*;
+be able to remember whatever
+I want to remember, such as memories with my family and friends or course materials.